- Student life

 Women in STEM

 I didn’t have a master's degree, so applying for a straight PhD project was my wild card.
-I therefore decided to apply for other courses which accepted students who hadn’t done a master’s, including the Wellcome Trust 1+ 3 year PhD programme at the University of Edinburgh, and a programme at the University of Cambridge.
+I therefore decided to apply for other courses which accepted students who hadn’t done a master’s, including the Wellcome Trust 1+ 3 year PhD programme at the University of Cambridge.
 I felt that for my next chapter I wanted to live somewhere I loved, which for me is either somewhere in Scotland or Cambridge.

 I was thrilled to get accepted on the PhD project at the Beatson after interviews with my current supervisors, but I then had a nerve-wracking wait to find out if I would get funding.